What sets Bedford Amateur Regatta apart from the rest?

 Can I compete in more than one event?

 Yes, but doubling-up is at your risk and is ONLY permitted in any TWO events at the discretion of the Committee.
-Crews may NOT double up in J14 Octuples and J14 Quads in this year’s event.
+Crews may NOT double up in J14 Octuples and J14 Quads.
 Our draw software can detect where individuals are doubling-up, but not boats.
 To be on the safe side, any doubling MUST BE REQUESTED in the notes field on the BROE2 entry.
 Such entries will only be accepted if they can be fitted in the programme, on the clear understanding that programme timing must be adhered to.

 With the co-operation of our competitors and the expertise of our umpires and marshals, we have built up an excellent reputation for racing a packed schedule on time.
 Our sophisticated draw software manages this by running thousands of iterations of the race timetable to avoid clashes of those doubling-up or boat sharing; it is only as good as the information that it is provided with so (at the risk of labouring the point) please clearly specify any doubling-up with each entry concerned.